 While most PC users don’t ever encounter a need of modifying their computer’s hosts file, there’re some like you who do.
 Before we dive into the process of modifying this important system file, let’s learn a bit about it so you can make sense of what you’re doing and what will be its effects.
 Hosts file is basically a text file buried deep inside your computer’s Windows folder, but you won’t find a .txt extension next to its name.
 You can see the file by navigating to the path given below:

 Introduction done, and now you’re familiar with this new friend, right?
-Now let’s learn how to deal with this file in Windows 10:
+Now let’s learn how to deal with Windows 10 hosts file:

 Locating the Hosts file in Windows 10